Xotabu4/protractor-element-extend/README.md

     this.isSelected().then(selected => {
       if(!selected) {
         this.click()
-        // Notice that because your element is valid ElementFinder - you can pass it as parameter to ExpectedConditions! browser.wait(EC.elementToBeSelected(this), 5000, `Checkbox ${this.locator()} must became selected after click, but it wasn't`)
+        // Notice that because your element is valid ElementFinder - you can pass it as parameter to ExpectedConditions. browser.wait(EC.elementToBeSelected(this), 5000, `Checkbox ${this.locator()} must became selected after click, but it wasn't`)
       } else {
           console.warn(`Checkbox ${this.locator()} was already selected, skipping select`)